TripleJumpStudios/Opentrack-for-Bazzite/README.md

 Build and install OpenTrack on Bazzite OS using Distrobox.
 This script adapts the standard (Fedora script)[https://github.com/TripleJumpStudios/Opentrack-Install-Script] build process for Bazzite's immutable nature.
 It creates a Fedora container, installs dependencies (Qt, OpenCV, ONNX, Wine-devel), compiles OpenTrack from source, and uses `distrobox-export` to integrate it with the host.
 Specifically used for programs that need wine as an output like Star Citizen.

-**Usage:** Run the script.
+**Usage:** download the script from releases and run the script.
 Once finished, start OpenTrack from the Bazzite application menu `Run opentrack` or via `home/bazzite/opentrack-build-src/build/install/bin/opentrack`